fstab/homebrew-mutt/README.md

   * `--with-debug`: Build with debug option enabled.
   * `--with-s-lang`: Build against slang instead of ncurses.
   * `--with-gpgme`: Build with [gpgme] support, which makes GnuPG configuration a lot simpler.
-This should also install the gpgme formula, if not install it manually with `brew install gpgme`.
+See the `crypt_use_gpgme` configuration variable in `muttrc`.
+This option should also install the brew gpgme formula, if not install it manually with `brew install gpgme`.

 ## License